 Is 4000K Too Cold for a Living Room?

-In short, yes, 4000K can feel a little too neutral or crisp, especially if you’re going for a cosy, relaxed atmosphere.
+Yes.
+4000K can feel a little too neutral or crisp, especially if you’re going for a cosy, relaxed atmosphere.
 Most homeowners in the UK tend to prefer 2700K or 3000K in their living spaces because these warmer tones feel softer and more inviting.

 That said, the right colour temperature really depends on the style and lighting of your home.
 In smaller living rooms or spaces with limited natural light, 4000K can feel a little too crisp - brightening the room, but sometimes making it feel less cosy.
-In these situations, something warmer, like our Curva Halo 3000K pendant lights, can create a softer, more inviting atmosphere while still providing plenty of light.
+In these situations, something warmer, like our Flow Halo 3000K pendant lights, can create a softer, more inviting atmosphere while still providing plenty of light.

 However, if you live in a larger home, have an open-plan layout, or your living room features modern minimalist décor, light stone finishes, or lots of natural daylight, then 4000K can work beautifully.
 Neutral white light suits clean, contemporary interiors and can make the space feel fresh and modern.